twhite1031/STORMY/README.md

 # STORMY

-Python packages and scripts to manipulate and download observed and modeled meteorological data for research
+Python package and scripts to manipulate and download observed and modeled meteorological data for research
 <br><br>

 # Version